 - JT Spectra Flex 8 Thermal Coverage Goggles

-These selections are based on top user-reviews, highest ratings for performance, and design which intentionally combats the lack of air circulation that results in a fogged mask.
+I chose these selections based on the extensive research I did (tens of hours) on forums and from personal use.
+I collected top user reviews, checked for the highest ratings for performance, and looked for a design that intentionally combats the lack of air circulation that results in a fogged mask.

 This guide will cover why your mask continues to fog up in the first place, recommendations of the top brands to consider, each of their strengths and weaknesses as weighed against the competition, home remedies with tips to prevent fogging, and more!
 Don’t tap out of another game due to visual impairments from the fog.
 Let this quick read be your in-depth guide to never being blind-sided by fog again.